ruireng/ProjectMusicSchool/README.md

-# IV1351 Data Storage Paradigms - Project: Soundgood Music School
+# Soundgood Music School Database

 <!-- This is a repository for a project in the course IV1351 Data Storage Paradigms fall term 2022.
 The repository should contain all tasks for the project
 and will be updated during the course of the project.
 This repository is made as a direct way for the teachers of the course to reach the source code/project. -->